Yale-BIM/f21-assignments/assignment-3/README.md

 You should also have `git` installed in the machine that you are using to work on your assignment.
 You will use git to save your work to your [GitHub](http://www.github.com) repository.

+Lastly, you should use Python 2.7 to implement all your solutions (including extra questions for CPSC-559).

 #### Background Knowledge

 This assignment assumes that you have already completed the [first](https://github.com/Yale-BIM/f20-assignments/tree/master/assignment-1) and [second](https://github.com/Yale-BIM/f20-assignments/tree/master/assignment-2) assignments and,